fxhash/fxhash-website/src/articles/integration-guide.md

 The Generative Tokens and the Gentks have some self-explanatory properties, however others may require more details to be used properly.
 This is particularly the case of the metadata of those tokens.

-## Versionning
+## Versioning

-First of all, the metadata is versionned so that whenever a change is made to their definition, it reflects in their `version` field.
+First of all, the metadata is versioned so that whenever a change is made to their definition, it reflects in their `version` field.
 Prior to version `0.2`, there wasn't any version field so if the `version` field is not defined in some metadata, one can assume that the version is `0.1`.
 This function ensures that given some metadata (let it be a Generative Token or a Gentk), it outputs its version:

 ```js
 function getVersion(metadata) {